gilbarbara/hooks/docs/useEffectOnce.md

 function Component() {
   useEffectOnce(() => {
-    // Runs only once when the component mounts console.log('Running effect once on mount')
+    // Runs exactly once, even in StrictMode console.log('Running effect once on mount')

     return () => {
-      // Runs when the component unmounts
+      // Cleanup runs once on unmount
+      // ⚠️ In StrictMode dev mode, this fires during the simulated
-      console.log('Running clean-up of effect on unmount')
+      // unmount and will NOT fire on the actual unmount. console.log('Running clean-up of effect on unmount')
     }
   });